Samoa Joe: World championship pursuits (2017–2019)

 Joe debuted on WWE's main roster on the January 30, 2017 episode of Raw, attacking Seth Rollins and aligning himself with Triple H. Joe participated in the following PPVs Fastlane, and Payback.
-After he won an Extreme Rules match at Extreme Rules, he to became the number one contender to the WWE Universal Championship, but lost against the champion Brock Lesnar at WWE Great Balls of Fire and SummerSlam.
+After he won an Extreme Rules match at Extreme Rules, he became the number one contender to the WWE Universal Championship, but lost against the champion Brock Lesnar at WWE Great Balls of Fire and SummerSlam.
 During a house show later that month, Joe suffered a knee injury.

 Joe returned from injury on the October 30, 2017 episode of Raw.
 At Survivor Series in November 2017, Joe teamed with Finn Bálor, Braun Strowman, Triple H and Kurt Angle (as "Team Raw") to defeat Bobby Roode, John Cena, Randy Orton, Shane McMahon, and Shinsuke Nakamura (as "Team SmackDown") in a Survivor Series match.
 He went on to feud with The Shield, costing Dean Ambrose and Seth Rollins a Raw Tag Team Championship match against Cesaro and Sheamus and unsuccessfully challenging Roman Reigns for the WWE Intercontinental Championship.
 In January 2018, Joe suffered a tear to the plantar fascia in his right foot during a match with Titus O'Neil.

 Joe returned from injury in April 2018 following WrestleMania 34.
 At the Greatest Royal Rumble that month, he unsuccessfully challenged Seth Rollins for the Intercontinental Championship in a ladder match also involving Finn Bálor and The Miz.
 At Backlash in May 2018, Joe lost to Roman Reigns.
 At Money in the Bank in June 2018, Joe competed in the titular Money in the Bank ladder match, which was won by Braun Strowman.
 Joe unsuccessfully challenged WWE Champion AJ Styles at SummerSlam in August 2018, at Hell in a Cell in September 2018, a third time at Super Show-Down in October 2018, and a fourth time at Crown Jewel in November 2018.
 At Survivor Series later that month, Joe teamed with Jeff Hardy, The Miz, Rey Mysterio, and Shane McMahon (as "Team SmackDown") in a loss to Bobby Lashley, Braun Strowman, Dolph Ziggler, Drew McIntyre, and Finn Bálor (as "Team Raw").
 In January 2019, Joe competed in the Royal Rumble but was eliminated by Mustafa Ali.
 At Elimination Chamber in February 2019, Joe unsuccessfully challenged Daniel Bryan for the WWE Championship in an Elimination Chamber match that also included AJ Styles, Jeff Hardy, Kofi Kingston, and Randy Orton.